 Remedies for Breach of a Construction Contract

 A remedy is the actual "fix" to your problem and the breach of the contract.
 It can occur by the agreement at an early stage, or as the result of the judge's or jury's decision at trial.

 "Specific performance" is a legal term which means that the breaching party is obligated to fulfill the actual term in the contract.
 For example, if a subcontractor installed plumbing in incorrect places, causing the bathroom to be constructed incorrectly, specific performance would require the subcontractor to go back in and do it correctly.

 Specific performance is not always possible, or you may not even want it.
 In some cases, you may no longer trust that contractor to perform the work.

 Instead of specific performance, you may also receive money damages that equal the amount it would take to put you in a position as if the breach had never occurred.
-This would mean money to:
+This can include:

-- fix the actual problem created by the breach (i.e. to fix the plumbing in the example above);
+- Money to fix the actual problem created by the breach (i.e. to fix the plumbing in the example above);

 - Repair costs for other issues created by the breach;

 - Compensation to cover for the delay to construction; or

 - Attorney's fees (in limited circumstances).

 If a builder or contractor has breached a contract in regards to the construction of a residential home or commercial property, it should be the responsible parties that bear the cost of repairs, not you.

 At the Katz Law Group, we are highly experienced in the area of construction litigation and have the years of experience necessary to protect your rights.
 Contact us today for a consultation if you think that a builder has breached their contract in Marlborough, Worcester, Framingham, or the rest of Massachusetts.